 Supportive care helps people meet physical, practical, and emotional challenges of prostate cancer.
 It is an essential part of cancer care.
 Many programs and services are available to help meet the needs and improve the quality of life of people living with cancer and their loved ones, especially after treatment has ended.
 Although, recovering from prostate cancer and adjusting to life after treatment is different for each person.

 Prostate cancer arises from a small organ in men that sits under the urinary bladder.
 Prostate cancer is of growing concern since it is one of the most common cancers in men globally.

-According to statistics, doctors will diagnose 1 in 8 men with prostate cancer during their lifetime.
+Statistical data indicates that approximately 1 in 8 men will receive a diagnosis of prostate cancer during their lifetime, as reported by reputable sources .
 Therefore, being able to recognize the symptoms of stage 1 prostate cancer and getting screened is important so that doctors can detect the disease early and make the needed treatment interventions.
 Researchers are also continuing to look for foods and medications that can help lower prostate cancer risk.